 The Board of Directors sets policy for the Homeowner Assocation.
 The Management Company implements that policy.

 The Wildwood at Oakcrest Homeowners Association consists of 1180 homes.
 The homeowners elect the Board of Directors.
-The homeowners volunteer to serve on committees like the Social Events Committee, Gate Committee, Community Emergency Response Committee, Community Outreach Committee, or the Yard of the Month Committee.
+The homeowners volunteer to serve on committees like the Social Events Committee, Gate Committee, Community Emergency Response Committee, Community Outreach Committee, or the Website Committee.
 The homeowners are the association!
 Inframark Infrastructure Management Services manages the association based on the governing documents (e.g., deed restrictions) and policies set by the Board.
 The management company works for the association.

 Inframark Infrastructure Management provides:

 The contract fee for these services is $2.76 per owner per month.